abdul-1432/Directional_Cursor/README.md

 - `cursorType`: The type of cursor to display.
 You can choose between "default" or "custom".
 When set to "custom", make sure to define your custom cursor in the CSS file.

-- `cursorSize`: The size of the cursor in pixels.
+- `cursor size`: The size of the cursor in pixels.

-- `defaultCursor`: Set this to `true` if you want to keep the default system cursor when hovering over non-interactive elements.
+- `default cursor`: Set this to `true` if you want to keep the default system cursor when hovering over non-interactive elements.

-- `color`: The color of the cursor.
+- `Color`: The color of the cursor.
 You can use any valid CSS color value.

 Feel free to experiment with these options to achieve the desired visual effect.